<- Madeen Blog

 What are the best MaxRewards alternatives?

 The best MaxRewards alternative depends on what you are optimizing.
 CardPointers fits iOS power users who want offer tools and Wallet passes.
 Kudos fits browser-checkout autopilot.
-WalletFlo fits welcome-bonus and eligibility tracking.
+WalletFlo fits welcome-Bonus and eligibility tracking.
 Madeen is the best alternative for a free, private, no-bank-login category pick among cards you already own at checkout — a narrower scope than MaxRewards’ full automation stack.

 No app here is a universal upgrade.
 Each leads on a different axis.